rudolphmax/linux-dotfiles/README.md

 # My Dotfiles.

 In this repo, I keep track of my dotfiles.
-I am running Arch Linux with the sddm (greeter), Hyprland TWM, Alacritty, Waybar, and Rofi.
+I am running Arch Linux with sddm (greeter), Hyprland, so wayland and sway, Alacritty, Waybar, and Rofi.
 I use flavours for applying color themes across my os.

 ## Agenda